bfitzgit23/StormFS-Linux/README.md

 # exit
 # reboot
 ```

-# runit
-`lfs-scripts` is use `runit` as default init.
-Basically the initscripts is almost same as the one used in Void Linux, so no need headache to figure out how to use it.
-I will point some important point of `runit` used:
-- theres no runit config file (/etc/runit/rc.conf)
-- to enable service, just make symlink from `/etc/sv/<service>` to `/var/service`
-- ...

 # writing ports
 Writing ports is so damn easy, you can learn from existing ports or use `gentemplate.sh` script to generate a very basic port.